Vibration and Distance

 But, the specific way that the vibration velocity decreases with distance is affected by many variables, some of which are listed below:

 Many of these factors can be included in calculations, at least in principle, if enough information is known about the vibration source and locale.
-Others are so site-specific and require so much information (e.g. embedded objects, reflection and interference effects, presence of buildings, landscaping) that they are virtually impossible to account for in general-use equations.
+Others are so site-specific and require so much information (e.g. embedded objects, reflection and interference effects, presence of buildings, landscaping) that they are virtually impossible to account for in the general-use equations often employed for predicting vibration velocities.

 The many variables which affect vibration transmission can make accurate calculations of vibration velocities challenging, in the absence of substantial validation of the results by comparison with measurements made on the site of interest.
 However, calculating (and measuring) how vibration velocity changes with distance is central to an ability to estimate "safe distances" (check the CVDG Pro's "Vibration Safety chapter for more on such estimates) from construction work or to use vibration propagation equations meaningfully in any other way.
 Thus, such calculations are widely used, even if, sometimes, questionably so.